ceulain/atom_shorcuts_for_mac/README.md

 Search through only the file open `Cmd + B`

-Search through only the files which are new or have been modified since your last commit `Cmd + B`
+Search through only the files which are new or have been modified since your last commit `Cmd + Shift + B`

 ### Moving in Atom